-Worldwide since the beginning of 2020, COVID-19 was the fourth-leading cause of death, accounting for nearly 1 in 20 deaths.
-About half of people globally live to 70 before they die, so causes of death that tend to kill older adults such as ischemic heart disease and stroke predominate among the most common causes of death.
-COVID-19 mortality is similar in that it kills very few young children or adolescents, but becomes sharply more dangerous with age and disproportionately kills people over 70 years old.
+About half of people globally live to 70 before they die, so causes of death that tend to kill older adults such as ischemic heart disease and stroke predominate as the most common causes of death.
+COVID-19 mortality is similar in that it kills very few young children or adolescents but becomes sharply more dangerous with age and disproportionately kills people over 70 years old.

-COVID-19 was the leading cause of death in France, Spain, England, and several U.S. states.
+According to official statistics, COVID-19 was the leading cause of death in France, Spain, England, and several U.S. states.
+But after accounting for undercounting of COVID-19 deaths, it was the leading cause of death in the United States, Iran, and Italy (all were all the second-leading cause before adjusting to account for total deaths due to COVID-19).
 People over 70, who are at higher risk of COVID-19 mortality, make up a higher share of the population in higher-income countries.
-Those countries also tend to have a higher prevalence of chronic health conditions that increase with age such as obesity, high blood pressure, diabetes, chronic kidney disease, and respiratory illness, which further contributed to higher rates of COVID-19 mortality.
+Those countries also tend to have a higher prevalence of chronic health conditions that increase with age such as obesity, high blood pressure, diabetes, chronic kidney disease, and respiratory illness—all of which likely contributed to higher rates of COVID-19 mortality.

-But a handful of high-income countries including South Korea, Japan, New Zealand, and Australia acted quickly to control the spread of COVID-19, and kept their death counts low.
-Countries in East Asia were well prepared for COVID-19 thanks to strong infectious disease surveillance systems they developed in response to recent respiratory disease outbreaks such as influenza H1N1 and Severe Acute Respiratory Syndrome (SARS).
-When COVID-19 arrived, South Korea and Japan were quick to test and trace infections and embraced mask-wearing, due in part to a culture of mask use during influenza season.
+In contrast, a number of high-income countries—including South Korea, Japan, New Zealand, and Australia—acted quickly to control the spread of COVID-19 and kept their death counts low, even after accounting for deaths that may be missing from official statistics.
+These countries reported nearly all of the deaths that occurred due to COVID-19.
+Countries in East Asia may have been well prepared for COVID-19 thanks to strong infectious disease surveillance systems that had been developed in response to other recent respiratory disease outbreaks such as influenza H1N1 and Severe Acute Respiratory Syndrome (SARS).
+When COVID-19 arrived, South Korea and Japan were quick to test and trace infections and embraced mask-wearing, due in part to an existing culture of mask use during influenza season.
 Australia and New Zealand acted quickly, enacting strict international and domestic travel restrictions and social distancing mandates, likely helping them sustain low levels of transmission.

-Why are COVID-19 deaths so much lower in these regions?
-Experts have attributed this to a number of causes such as decisive and effective government responses, international coordination in response and diagnostic testing, a younger population structure, and lower rates of chronic diseases including obesity.
-Seroprevalence studies have also found a lower risk of death among people with COVID-19.
+Why are COVID-19 deaths lower in some regions and locations?
+Experts have attributed this to a number of causes such as decisive and effective government responses, international coordination in response and diagnostic testing, a younger population structure, and lower rates of chronic diseases, including obesity.
+Seroprevalence studies have also found a lower risk of death among people with COVID-19 in some settings compared to others before accounting for estimated underreporting of deaths.
 Other potential explanations include cross-immunity from higher exposure to other coronaviruses, experience from other infectious disease outbreaks like Ebola and SARS that built strong epidemic preparedness, and a mismatch of environmental or climatological suitability with the virus.
-Underreporting of COVID-19 deaths, an issue seen in countries around world, could also be a factor.
+IHME's new analysis suggests it is an issue worldwide, but the fraction of missed COVID-19 deaths might be highest in Eastern Europe and Central Asia.

 More people in the United States died of COVID-19 than in any other country.
-Although this is in part due to the large U.S. population, the country also has a high death rate: in the last year, more than 1 in 10 deaths in the United States were caused by COVID-19, the second-leading cause of death after ischemic heart disease.
-More people in the United States died of COVID-19 than died of seasonal influenza in the last 10 years (2010-2020).
+Although this is in part due to the large U.S. population, the country also has a high death rate due to COVID-19.
+Despite having a robust vital registration system, we think that the country missed a considerable number of deaths and estimate that total COVID-19 deaths were about 1.6 times greater than reported in the United States.
+Additionally, more people in the United States died of COVID-19 than died of seasonal influenza in the last 10 years (2010-2020).

-People all over the world are grief-stricken at the loss of friends, family members, and neighbors, and the disruption to their communities and livelihoods.
-Safe and effective vaccines being distributed by many—but importantly not all—countries have the potential to help avert future deaths.
-But it is more urgent than ever to expand vaccination in all settings.
-In the meantime, continued promotion of mask use, even among vaccinated individuals, limits on social gathering sizes, and adherence to public health guidelines can help protect our communities from COVID-19.
-As individuals and societies, we must all work to prevent COVID-19 from being a leading cause of death again in 2021.
+People all over the world are grief-stricken at the loss of friends, family members, and neighbors, and by the disruption to their communities and livelihoods.
+Safe and effective vaccines being distributed by many—but not all—countries have the potential to help avert future deaths.
+It is more urgent than ever to expand vaccination in all settings to ensure that all people have the opportunity to be vaccinated, no matter where they live.
+In the meantime, continued promotion of mask use indoors or when social distancing is not possible, limits on social gathering sizes, and adherence to public health guidelines can help protect our communities from COVID-19.
+As individuals and societies, we must all work to prevent COVID-19 from continuing as a leading cause of death.

 ACKNOWLEDGEMENTS: The author would like to thank Katherine Leach-Kemon for her feedback and support on the article and to thank Catherine Bisignano and Emmanuela Gakidou, Katie Welgan, and Emma Castro for their feedback and fact-checking.